seun197/Fundamentals/README.md

-# Fundamentals
+# System Fundamentals

-A systems first  repository focused on understanding how communication, identity, trust and security controls work across enterprise environments.
+A systems first repository focused on understanding how communication, identity, trust and security work across enterprise environments.

-The goal is not to memorise products or vendor interfaces, but to understand the underlying systems that remain valuable regardless of technology, platform or cloud provider.
+The objective is to understand the underlying systems rather than memorise products or vendor specific implementations.

-Every lab is designed around engineering principles rather than product configuration.

 ---

-# Philosophy

-Technology changes.

-Systems do not.

-Products are implementations of networking, operating systems, identity, cryptography, distributed systems and trust.

-This repository focuses on understanding those systems.

----

-# What This Repository Covers
+## Areas Covered

 - Networking
 - Identity